 You might be wondering about the fate of broken down tyrosine derivatives.
 What happens when you consume too much tyrosine?
 Here’s what you need to know.

-What Are The Side Effects Of Taking Tyrosine?
+What Are The Potential Side Effects (If Any) Of Taking Tyrosine?

 When you have too much tyrosine, its derivatives get accumulated in your body and cause a ruckus.
 Same is the fate of intact tyrosine molecules when you have an overdose.